vaido-world/the-zeitgeist-movement-defined-online/README.md

 #### Update:
 It happens that Highlighting of the words might not happen most of the time.
-That might be due to %20 (whitespace) encoding that is automatically added.
+That might be due to %20 (whitespace) encoding that is automatically added to the generated link.

 ### A small issue that I noticed
 Selecting a paragraph and trying to generate a link from that, sometimes might not work out for some reasons.